 If you sign a contract that is within IR35 you could find yourself paying out significant amounts of extra tax and National Insurance Contributions, either during the contract or subsequently if you get investigated by HMRC.

-However, by getting their contract reviewed for IR35 before signature and in good time to enable negotiation with the agent or client over tricky clauses, nearly all IR35 issues that could mean your contract is caught could be resolved before they become a problem.
+But, by getting your contract reviewed for IR35 before signing it and in good time to enable negotiation with the agent or client, nearly all IR35 issues that could mean your contract is caught could be resolved before they become a problem.
 We'll explain in this guide the main aspects to consider.

 And as a starting point, you can evaluate your IR35 status by using IR35 Shield built by Contractor Calculator.
 It's been used by over 90,000 contractors so far to help them make decisions about their status, and gives the same results as all historic IR35 court cases.

 How you can seek professional IR35 advice

 After more than fifteen years of IR35 case law and legal precedents, IR35 has become a highly complex area of employment and tax law that only an expert can properly interpret.
 So you should always seek expert opinion.

 After you have self-evaluated your status using our free online IR35 test, you can then consider if you need to hire the help of an IR35 legal expert to help resolve any issues.
 You should only use those whose specific expertise is in dealing with IR35 issues in the contracting sector.
 A high street solicitor or accountant is highly unlikely to have sufficient expert knowledge of the sector.
 Expect to pay a minimum of £100 per hour for someone suitably qualified.

 Here are ten points contractors should look out for in their contracts to determine whether they pass IR35: